If you haven’t noticed that glitter makeup is back, you must be living under a rock. If so, we are going to ignore that fact for a bit, and tell you…

 - Lightly tap the brush to remove any extra glitter.
 Tap the glitter onto your closed lid until you feel the glitter has settled into place.

-- You will find it easier to tilt head slightly backward so you don’t get glitter in your eyes.
+- You will find it easier to tilt the head slightly bac so you don’t get glitter in your eyes.

 - Hold mascara until the end; glitter can cling to eyelashes if you apply mascara first.